octopus-network/omnity-docs/docs/REE/03-first-exchange.md

 ### 8. Implementing the Deposit Functionality on the Frontend

 Now, let's outline how to implement the user deposit functionality on the frontend, interacting with the canister methods defined in Section 7.
-We'll use the **pre/invoke pattern**:
+We'll use the **inquiry/invoke pattern**:

-1.  **The pre step:**
+1.  **The inquiry step:**
     *   The frontend invokes the `pre_deposit` query method on the Exchange canister, passing the target pool address and the desired deposit amount.
     *   The canister returns the necessary information (like the pool's current UTXO and nonce) needed to construct the transaction.